FLYIH/Compai/README.md

-# Gemini Chatbot with RAG and ChromaDB
+# Compai - Companion Chatbot
 This project implements a Retrieval-Augmented Generation (RAG) Chatbot using Gemini AI, ChromaDB, and Google Palm Embeddings, integrated seamlessly with Telegram Bot.
 It provides a natural and engaging conversational experience with an affectionate and emotionally resonant communication style, making it feel like a caring conversational partner.

 ---